RG-Invariant Symmetry Ratio for QCD: A Study of $U(1)_A$ and Chiral Symmetry Restoration: Discussion and Outlook

 Together, these results support a coherent picture in which the axial anomaly becomes progressively less visible near the chiral crossover.
 The chiral-limit studies establish the relevance of $O(N)$-type critical behavior at the true fixed point, while physical-mass simulations demonstrate that approximate $O(4)$-like scaling and chiral partner degeneracy appear as precursor phenomena.
 Our observation of nonsinglet degeneracy near $T_c^{\mathrm{ns}}$ is consistent with this framework, while the delayed restoration in singlet channels reveals additional finite-mass and anomaly-driven effects beyond the strict chiral-limit universality-class description.

 Functional renormalization-group analyses of $(2+1)$-flavor QCD~\cite{Braun:2020ada} similarly find that axial-anomaly effects persist throughout a broad crossover region.
-While nonsinglet observables exhibit degeneracy patterns consistent with approximate $O(4)$-like symmetry, singlet channels remain sensitive to anomaly-driven disconnected contributions.
-As a result, the fully symmetric $U(2)_L \times U(2)_R$ scenario—requiring both $m_q=0$ and exact irrelevance of axial breaking at the infrared fixed point—is not realized at the physical crossover temperature and is therefore not directly applicable to our simulation.
+While nonsinglet observables exhibit degeneracy patterns consistent with approximate $O(4)$-like symmetry, singlet channels remain sensitive to anomaly-driven quark-disconnected contributions.
+As a result, the fully symmetric $U(2)_L \times U(2)_R$ scenario---requiring both $m_q=0$ and exact irrelevance of axial breaking at the infrared fixed point---is not realized at the physical crossover temperature and is therefore not directly applicable to our simulation.
 Instead, the system follows a hierarchical restoration pattern consistent with our two-stage picture.

-Establishing \textbf{Stage 2}, corresponding to full operational restoration including singlet channels, requires both $\kappa_{\omega_T, h_{1T}} \to 0$ and $\chi_t \to 0$ within uncertainties.
+Establishing \textbf{Stage 2}, corresponding to full operational restoration including singlet channels, requires each of $\kappa_{\sigma,\eta}$, $\kappa_{\omega_T, h_{1T}}$, $\kappa_{\sigma,\pi}$, $\kappa_{\eta,\delta}$, $\kappa_{\omega_T, b_1}$, and $\kappa_{h_{1T}, \rho_T}$ to go to zero, and $\chi_t \to 0$ within uncertainties.
 Existing lattice studies show that topological fluctuations persist up to $T \gtrsim 2T_c$ (see e.g., \cite{Petreczky:2016vrs,Borsanyi:2016ksw,Chen:2022fid,Athenodorou:2022aay,Kotov:2025ilm}), indicating that anomaly effects remain active well above the crossover.
 However, a definitive continuum-limit determination combining chirally symmetric fermions and overlap-based topology measurements for both sea and valence sectors is still lacking.
 Such calculations are necessary to determine whether and at what temperature full effective restoration occurs.